 The Telestra services are restarted automatically upon exiting the utility.
 The Telestra Configuration Utility modifies the configuration file based on inputs from the user into the utility.
 These inputs are written to the files when the user saves their changes upon exiting the utility and loaded into Telestra when the system is restarted.

-In Telestra versions 2.0 and later, the ASTi HLA Communications software is integrated with the Telestra Remote Management System (RMS).
-RMS is a specialized web server that provides complete sight and control of all ASTi devices on the simulation network.
+In Telestra versions 2.0 and later, the ASTi HLA Communications software is integrated with the Telestra web interface.
+The Telestra web interface is a specialized web server that provides complete sight and control of all ASTi devices on the simulation network.
 Host control parameters for the DACS are configured using a standard web browser from anywhere on the network.

 Please refer to the ASTi Telestra v2.x User Guide for instructions on how to configure the Telestra system and DACS host IP addresses.